 Indoor Air Quality & Air Changes Requirement for Your Home

-Amount of ventilation: Too little ventilation is bad for us.
+Amount of ventilation: Too less ventilation is bad for us.
 Too much ventilation, on the other hand, is usually just fine for people but wastes energy in conditioning the extra, unnecessary outside air.
 Just the right amount of ventilation is the ideal balance between protecting IAQ and health of occupants versus minimizing energy costs .One technique to reduce energy consumption while maintaining adequate air quality is demand controlled ventilation Instead of setting throughput at a fixed air replacement rate.